 Continuing Education Committee

-Mission: The Continuing Education Committee aims to provide NAAP members and members of the professional psychoanalytic community at large with seminars, workshops, and programs concerning educational, scientific, cultural, or artistic topics relevant to psychoanalysis that will advance the profession and promote the professional development of the individual.
-These include: 1) new theoretical and clinical perspectives as they develop in the field of psychoanalysis; 2) research findings that validate or challenge psychoanalytic theory and practice; 3) reviews, comparisons, and contrasts between classical psychoanalytic concepts and other existing or developing schools of thought; 4) artistic and cultural developments relevant to psychoanalysis.
+Mission: To provide NAAP members and the professional psychoanalytic community at large with seminars, workshops, and programs on educational, scientific, or cultural topics that are relevant to psychoanalysis; will advance the profession; and promote the professional development of the individual.
+These include 1) new theoretical and clinical perspectives as they develop in the field; 2) research findings that validate or challenge psychoanalytic theory and practice; 3) reviews and comparisons of, and contrasts between classical psychoanalytic concepts and other existing or developing schools of thought; and 4) artistic and cultural developments relevant to psychoanalysis.

 Francis G. Slocumb

-Mission: NAAP maintains a code of psychoanalytic conduct for its members and investigates any questionable behavior of an analyst to ensure that the highest standards of practice are being maintained.
+Mission: NAAP maintains a code of psychoanalytic conduct for its members and investigates any questionable behavior by an analyst to ensure that the highest standards of practice are being maintained.